 NASA

-This entry was posted in 3D and 4D Printing services., 3D Printed parts to save money., 3D Printing hobby products and design., 3D Printing Ideas, Patent.
-Fans of the day., 3D Printing industry news., 3D Printing Market share., Managing health with 3D printing., Network of 3D printing researchers., SV3DPrinter.com Policy., What materials are used in 3D printing? and tagged .Jim Reuter, 3D printed next-generation satellite without support, Mountain View, NASA.
+This entry was posted in 3D Printing hobby products and design., 3D Printing, 4D Printing industry news., SV3DPrinter.com Policy., What materials are used in 3D Printing and 4D Printing? and tagged .Jim Reuter, 3D printed next-generation satellite without support, Mountain View, NASA, What challenges do you think still need to be addressed in order to fully realize the potential of 3D-printed satellites without support structures?.

 3D printing building buildings on the moon